codacy/docs/docs/organizations/using-coding-standards.md

 When Codacy analyzes your code using multiple coding standards, it merges the tools and patterns from each standard.
 Enabled tools and patterns in any applied standard will be enforced.

 !!! important
-    If the same pattern appears in multiple standards, the version from the most recently applied standard (with its parameters) takes precedence.
+    If the same pattern appears in multiple standards, the version from the most recently created and applied standard (with its parameters) takes precedence.

 ## See also